Spain and the American Revolutionary War: Declaration of war

-The Spanish-Portuguese War (1776-77) proved successful.
+In 1777, Spain won the conflict with Britain's ally Portugal over territories in South America, allowing it to consider the next moves.
 In the First Treaty of San Ildefonso, signed on 1 October 1777, after Mary I of Portugal had dismissed Pombal, Spain won the Banda Oriental (Uruguay), with Colonia del Sacramento, founded by Portugal in 1680.
 Spain also won the Misiones Orientales.
 In return, Spain acknowledged that Portuguese territories in Brazil extended far west of the line set in the Treaty of Tordesillas.
 In the Treaty of El Pardo, signed 11 March 1778, Spain won Spanish Guinea (Equatorial Guinea), which was administered from Buenos Aires in 1778–1810.
 With these treaties, Portugal had left the war, and in 1781 Portugal even joined the First League of Armed Neutrality to resist British seizures of cargo from neutral ships.
+The countries forming the League might have aided Britain in the widening conflict, but their neutrality left Britain without European allies.

-The former Spanish Diplomat and then-Ambassador to the French Court, Jerónimo Grimaldi, 1st Duke of Grimaldi, summarized the Spanish position in a letter to Arthur Lee, an American diplomat in Madrid who was trying to persuade the Spanish to declare an open alliance with the fledgling United States.
+The former Spanish diplomat and then-Ambassador to the French Court, Jerónimo Grimaldi, 1st Duke of Grimaldi, summarized the Spanish position in a letter to American diplomat Arthur Lee, who was in Madrid trying to persuade Spain to make an open alliance with the fledgling United States, as France had.
 Genoese by birth and a shrewdly calculating politician by nature, Grimaldi demurred, replying, "You have considered your own situation, and not ours.
 The moment is not yet come for us.
 The war with Portugal – France being unprepared, and our cargo ships from South America not having arrived – makes it improper for us to declare immediately."
-Meanwhile, Grimaldi reassured Lee, stores of clothing and powder were deposited at New Orleans and Havana for the Americans, and further shipments of blankets were being collected at Bilbao.
+Grimaldi reassured Lee that stores of clothing and powder were deposited for the Americans in the port of New Orleans, now under Spanish control, and Havana; further shipments of blankets were being collected at Bilbao.

 By June 1779 the Spanish had finalized their preparations for war.
 The British cause seemed to be at a particularly low ebb.
 The Spanish joined France in the war, implementing the Treaty of Aranjuez signed in April 1779.
+Spain did not make a formal treaty of alliance with the Americans.